Let’s be real here. There are so many types of RV toilets it can make your head spin! Why are there so many kinds? And which one is best?

 To sum up, the best toilet for you is going to be one that fits your lifestyle, your RV size, and your budget.
 If you’re an RVer who loves staying in full hook-up RV parks, perhaps a standard gravity-fed commode is best for you.
 However, if you are eco-conscious, love boondocking, or hate dumping your black tank, an incinerator or composting model may be best for you.

 We recommend doing further research on the RV toilet styles that interest you most before making your final decision.
+We share our thoughts about the best RV toilets across the categories based on our many years of experience across many different RV campers.

 Which RV toilet do you currently have and are you considering upgrading to one of the toilets above?
 Let us know in the comments!